Card Games To Play With Kids When You're Stuck At Home

 Use a standard 52 card deck and remove one of the Queens.
 The aim of this game is to form pairs and the winner will be the person with the most number of pairs who isn’t stuck with the old maid - that is the old Queen card!
 Essentially, the dealer removes any pairs they have first and puts them aside.
 They then offer their hand to the player of the left who will select one card from the hand to essentially form their own pair.
 Then that player offers their hand to the player on their left and the cycle continues until a winner is found.

-This is one is lots of fun for the whole family -even Grandma likes to play a hand.
+This is one that's lots of fun for the whole family.

 Each player is dealt around 7 cards, the rest are placed in a pile in the centre with the top card face up.
 Each player then takes a turn to either draw one for the pile mentioned above or a “discard pile” that forms as the game begins.